Social Sciences Faculty

 Economics

 Economics is taught only in the Sixth Form at Stowe and is an increasingly popular A Level choice.
-The Department aims to provide students with not only an academic understanding of these subjects, but also a broader appreciation of the economic issues faced both in the UK and globally.
-The subject offers the opportunity for students to engage in discussion and learn about some of the major crisis facing the UK today including immigration, globalisation, oil shortages and the situation in the Middle East.
+The Department aims to provide pupils with not only an academic understanding of these subjects, but also a broader appreciation of the economic issues faced both in the UK and globally.
+The subject offers the opportunity for pupils to engage in discussion and learn about some of the major crisis facing the UK today including immigration, globalisation, and oil shortages.
+Head of Economics: Tim Hare

 Maths